 “[H]e was as quick as lightning.
 It was a word and a kiss, and the kiss came first; but I told my husband all about it when I got home.”

-Cunningham maintained that she should have never told her husband about the kiss because that was what created all the “rumpus,” and he further stated, “You should not kiss and tell.”
+Cunningham maintained that Turner should have never told her husband about the kiss because that was what created all the “rumpus.”
+Cunningham further stated, “You should not kiss and tell.”
 Having been convicted by his own words, Cunningham was ordered to pay the costs of the warrant and released on his own recognizance.

-All these kissing stories got me thinking of my mom who died several years ago.
+The kiss of the 1800s and all these kissing stories got me thinking of my mom who died several years ago.
 She was always full of interesting sayings and would repeat them endlessly.
-One of my favorite sayings that I learned from her is about kissing and although it’s an old American proverb and perhaps not accurately rendered here, it is humorous and something to keep in mind even today, “Don’t kiss over the garden gate because although love is blind the neighbor’s ain’t.”
+One of my favorite sayings that I learned from her is about kissing and although it’s an old American proverb and perhaps not accurately rendered here, it is humorous and something to keep in mind even today:

 - K. Nyrop and W. F. Harvey, The Kiss and Its History (London: Sands & Company, 1901), p.
 30–31.